-If you decide to apply for a Pennsylvania driver’s license or state photo I.D., you will need a letter from OIA, a social security card (or rejection letter) and other documents.
+If you decide to apply for a Pennsylvania driver’s license or state photo I.D., you will need a social security card (or rejection letter) as well as other documents.

 When you arrive at the port of entry, make sure that the immigration officer stamps your passport with the date of entry, “J-1” and “D/S” (Duration of Status).
 D/S is the length of time for which you may stay in J status in the United States as long as you comply with all immigration regulations.
 D/S is based on your program completion date, plus a 30-day grace period.
 You may extend the D/S by applying for an extension.

 All J-1 Exchange Visitors and any family members accompanying in J-2 status must be covered by health insurance that meet the requirements of the U.S. Department of State.
 Willful failure to comply with this requirement will result in the termination of your J-1 program.
 Brochures for health insurance plans are available at OIA.
 Please go to the J-1 Health Insurance page for more information and options.

 J-1 students are admitted to the United States for "duration of status" or "D/S" and must complete their academic program by the completion date on their DS-2019 or apply for program extension.
 Program extensions can be given to students who have continually maintained status and whose completion dates have been delayed due to academic or medical reasons.
 Students must apply for a program extension in the 30-day period before the completion date on the current DS-2019; otherwise the student will be considered out of status and will need to apply for reinstatement.